cysouw/diathesis/text/c03_prepositions.md

  \c.
 Ich arbeite aus Leidenschaft.
  \d.
 Ich arbeite wegen des Regens.

-Adverbial prepositional phrases can easily be identifed by considering how this information can be questioned and by which proforms or adverbs the information can be replaced:
+Adverbial prepositional phrases can easily be identified by considering how this information can be questioned and by which proforms or adverbs the information can be replaced:

 - Local prepositional phrases
     - questioned by *wo/wohin/woher?* 'where'